10 Simple Tricks to Accelerate Your Sales Pipeline

 8. Focus on High-Performing Channels

 Having more marketing channels isn’t always helpful, especially when you’re trying to cut your sales cycle time in half.
 Figure out what to focus on and find out which channels perform best.
 Naturally, continue to build systems that support a focus on those channels to ensure the highest returns.
+There are a few must-haves, like email marketing that boasts a 4,200% ROI, and content marketing that continues to become more and more popular each year.

 Keep in mind that your channels should regularly be tracked, as each one’s performance will change over time.
 Don’t be afraid to experiment with and try out new channels as you optimize your campaign.